-For privileges that are infrequently performed by the Medical Staff Member, the Clinical Service Chief may submit a written request to the Credentials Committee to expand the proctoring period.
+For privileges that are infrequently performed by the Member, the Clinical Service Chief may submit a written request to the Credentials Committee to expand the proctoring period.
 Alternatively, the Clinical Service Chief may request that proctoring occur at another accredited hospital.
-These privileges shall be voluntarily relinquished or withdrawn if proctoring is not completed within twenty-four (24) months of the initial granting of the infrequently performed privileges unless an extension is approved by the Medical Executive Committee and the Governing Body.
+These privileges shall be voluntarily relinquished or withdrawn if proctoring is not completed within twenty-four (24) months of the initial granting of the infrequently performed privileges unless an extension is approved by the MEC and the Governing Body.

-4.6.4.5.7.5.
+5.7.5.
 Reciprocal Proctoring

-Reciprocal proctoring is proctoring that is performed by non-SFGHZSFG Medical Staff Members at sites other than the Hospital.
-Reciprocal proctoring may be accepted when no SFGHZSFG Medical Staff Members who possess the necessary expertise are available to proctor a specific skill or procedure.
-Only such specific skills or procedures may be reciprocally proctored; all other elements of the Applicant's practice shall be proctored by a Medical Staff Member of SFGHZSFG.
+Reciprocal proctoring is proctoring that is performed by non-ZSFGHospital Members at sites other than the Hospital.
+Reciprocal proctoring may be accepted when no ZSFGHospital Members who possess the necessary expertise are available to proctor a specific skill or procedure.
+Only such specific skills or procedures may be reciprocally proctored; all other elements of the Applicant's practice shall be proctored by a Medical Staff Member of ZSFGthe Hospital.
 Requirements for reciprocal proctoring are as follows:

-A. The reciprocal Proctor is an active Member of the Medical Staff at an accredited hospital;

-- B. The reciprocal Procter possesses unrestricted privileges to perform the procedure for which the proctoring is being performed; and - C. The reciprocal proctoring arrangement and the reciprocal Procter have been approved by the Chief of the Clinical Service.
+- A. The reciprocal Proctor is an active Member of the Medical Staff at an accredited hospital; - B. The reciprocal Procter possesses unrestricted privileges to perform the procedure for which the proctoring is being performed; and - C. The reciprocal proctoring arrangement and the reciprocal Procter have been approved by the Chief of the Clinical Service.

-For each case that is reciprocally proctored, the reciprocal Proctor shall complete an SFGHZSFG proctoring form and submit it to the Clinical Service.
+For each case that is reciprocally proctored, the reciprocal Proctor shall complete a ZSFGHospital proctoring form and submit it to the Clinical Service.
 The Clinical Service shall submit an evaluation summary to the Credentials Committee.

-ARTICLE 5.
 ARTICLE 6.
 CORRECTIVE ACTION

-5.1.6.1.
+6.1.
 Routine Monitoring

-5.1.1.6.1.1.
+6.1.1.
 Routine Monitoring and Education, Including Verbal and Written Counseling